thanhgit/install-software/linux/FFmpeg.md

 ```

 #### Components
+* Codecs:
-* Codecs: algorithm used to read or write multimedia content
+  > algorithm used to read or write multimedia content
+* Encoders:
-* Encoders: writing the content
+  > writing the content
+* Decoders:
-* Decoders: read the written content
+  > read the written content
+* Demuxers
+* Muxers

 #### Convert an uncompressed (chưa nén) audio from a microphone recording to a lossy compressed (nén mất dữ liệu) audio format
 ```bash